 Before June 23, 2016, very few predicted the Brexit referendum would pass.
-The stunning result led to an immediate slide in the market, with the Dow Jones alone skidding more than 600 points.
+The stunning result led to an immediate slide on world markets, with the Dow Jones industrial average skidding more than 600 points.

-Not a big-deal trade partner for U.S.
+Not a big-deal trade partner for US

 “(Germany) can make an example of them and make it as difficult as possible,” he says.

 But this doesn’t really affect the United States.

 The U.S. doesn’t do a lot of trading with the U.K. For instance, the United States’ total Chinese imports for 2016, according to the Census Bureau, hit $463 billion.
 From the U.K., American imports totaled just $54 billion.

 It could even be good for your wallet